 Preparation of Specialized Fields

 Students choose two additional fields of study related to American Studies for their areas of specialization.
 Each field will comprise 40-50 books and articles.
 At least one of the fields should help the student prepare for her dissertation research.
 The student should define the scope of her chosen fields by working closely with one professor for each field.
 The scope of a field should be narrow enough to allow the student to master the principal scholarly literature in the topic area and broad enough to define an undergraduate course.
-Examples include: U.S. Women’s History, Sexuality Studies, Asian American Studies, Historic Preservation, U.S.-Native American Relations, African American Literature, Hawai’i History, American Arts, American Cinema, American Environmental History, etc.
+Examples include: Indigenous Studies, U.S. Women’s History, Sexuality Studies, Asian American Studies, Popular Culture, Mass Media, African American Literature, Critical and Cultural Theory, American Environmental History, etc.

 Steps to Success